Skunk ape: Notable alleged sightings

 Sightings continue to the present day, with forty-eight out of sixty-seven counties in Florida reporting sightings since 2010.

 Proposed explanations

 Most anecdotal reports and alleged visual evidence are deemed to be fabrication or hoaxes.
-Skeptical investigator Joe Nickell has written that some of the reports may represent sightings of the American black bear, possibly some suffering from mange, and it is likely that other sightings are hoaxes or general misidentification of wildlife.
+Skeptical investigator Joe Nickell has written that some of the reports may represent sightings of the Florida black bear, possibly some suffering from mange, and it is likely that other sightings are hoaxes or general misidentification of wildlife.
 The United States National Park Service considers the skunk ape to be a hoax.

 In popular culture

-The Skunk ape has been widely adopted across Florida as an unofficial mascot for wilderness and rural culture, including appearing in roadside businesses and attractions, television commercials, and on signs.
-During the onset of the COVID-19 pandemic, one Florida business used the Skunk ape's reported foul smell to promote social distancing.
+The skunk ape has been widely adopted across Florida as an unofficial mascot for wilderness and rural culture, including appearing in roadside businesses and attractions, television commercials, and on signs.
+During the onset of the COVID-19 pandemic, Orlando's Gatorland park used the skunk ape's reported foul smell to promote social distancing.

-The Skunk ape is often the subject of conferences that host guest speakers, research presentations, and vendors.
+The skunk ape is often the subject of conferences that host guest speakers, research presentations, trail running events, and vendors.